the-drunk-coder/megra.rs/README.md

 the ringbuffer.
 If you're not sure, use the ringbuffer.
 It has a small performance penalty but shouldn't matter on modern systems.

+Now you can call Mégra from a terminal calling `megra_rs`.
+On Linux, make sure JACK is started (or call with the `pw-jack` prefix if using *PipeWire*).
+On Windows, you can also find the exe file and double-click it.

 ### Compile from Source

 * Download the repo ...